RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Discussion and Outlook

 This degeneracy constitutes a robust, model-independent result obtained from a chirally symmetric lattice formulation and demonstrates that discretization effects play a central role in apparent differences among symmetry-breaking channels.
 From a physical perspective, our findings indicate that chiral and axial symmetry-breaking effects for the \emph{nonsinglet} sector in QCD become comparably suppressed over a narrow temperature interval near the chiral crossover.
-We find no evidence for a parametrically separated restoration scale for $U(1)_A$ symmetry relative to $SU(2)_L \times SU(2)_R$ symmetry in the continuum limit—a result that places stringent quantitative constraints on phenomenological descriptions of finite-temperature QCD that rely on delayed axial symmetry restoration.
+We find no evidence for a parametrically separated restoration scale for $U(1)_A$ symmetry relative to $SU(2)_L \times SU(2)_R$ symmetry in the continuum limit---a result that places stringent quantitative constraints on phenomenological descriptions of finite-temperature QCD that rely on delayed axial symmetry restoration.
+We emphasize that the two symmetries restore at the same temperature.
+At $164$~MeV, our lowest simulated temperature, the continuum bounds on all three channels sit together at the $10^{-4}$--$10^{-5}$ level: the $SU(2)_L \times SU(2)_R$-sensitive $\kappa_{VA}$ alongside the $U(1)_A$-sensitive $\kappa_{PS}$ and $\kappa_{TX}$.
+The concurrence is thus established directly from the data, without recourse to any extrapolation below the simulated range.
+Whether the common restoration temperature is read as $164$~MeV or, following the empirical power law, as $150$~MeV, the chiral and axial channels reach degeneracy together.
+The principal conclusion is this concurrence of $SU(2)_L \times SU(2)_R$ and $U(1)_A$ restoration, not the precise value of the common temperature.

+It is worth stressing what $\kappa_{AB}$ provides that a comparison of screening masses does not.
+As an integral of the correlator, $\kappa_{AB}$ weighs the entire spectrum in each channel, so $\kappa_{AB} = 0$ is the condition that the two channels have identical integrated spectral weights, not merely degenerate ground states.
+Degeneracy of screening masses is a necessary but not a sufficient condition for this equality; away from single-pole dominance a self-normalized shape comparison can even vanish while the channels remain inequivalent, since the normalization discards precisely the relative spectral weights that $\kappa_{AB}$ retains~\cite{Chiu:2026upk}.
+The screening-mass splitting and $\kappa_{AB}$ therefore answer different questions, and for the integrated symmetry statement made here $\kappa_{AB}$ is the appropriate observable, with a controlled continuum limit and exact RG invariance~\cite{Chiu:2026upk}.

-Within a renormalization-group framework, the observed continuum-limit degeneracy of $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$ implies that $SU(2)_L \times SU(2)_R$ and $U(1)_A$ symmetry-breaking effects for \emph{connected correlators} become comparably suppressed near $T_c$.
+Within a renormalization-group framework, the observed continuum-limit degeneracy of $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$ implies that $SU(2)_L \times SU(2)_R$ and $U(1)_A$ symmetry-breaking effects for \emph{quark-connected correlators} become comparably suppressed near $T_c$.
 This suggests that the corresponding symmetry-breaking operators acquire similar infrared relevance for nonsinglet observables.
-However, as we discuss in section~\ref{subsec:topology}, the full effective restoration pattern—including singlet channels—reveals a more intricate structure that refines simple RG scenarios based solely on nonsinglet data.
+However, as we discuss in section~\ref{subsec:topology}, the full effective restoration pattern---including singlet channels---reveals a more intricate structure that refines simple RG scenarios based solely on nonsinglet data.